jhudsl/Computing_for_Cancer_Informatics/README.md

 ## About this course

 This course introduces aspects about the economic, privacy, security, usability, and discoverability implications of data management for cancer research.
+The course will also highlight concrete workflows for managing genomic, imaging, and clinical data.
+We will feature tools that focus on data management including platforms like Galaxy and individual data sharing systems.

+This course is intended for researchers with limited to intermediate informatics expertise.

 ## Learning Objectives

 This course will teach learners to:

-- Learning objectives coming!
+- Recognize various data management systems especially for cancer research related data
+- Compare and make informed decisions about computation platforms (including economic considerations)
+- Implement best practices for data security and privacy
+- Share data safely and securely in a variety of contexts
+- Handle IRB and data access requests
+- Apply ethical consideration in data management workflows

 ## Encountering problems?